SashwatAnagolum/SparseyTestingSystem/README.md

   * Required for `run_hpo`
 * `network.yaml`: Defines the structure of a single Sparsey model, including all the model-related hyperparameters, the layer structure, the input size, and the model name and description.
   * Required for `train_model` (**unless** using an existing named model)
-* `preprocessing.yaml`: Defines the sequence of transformations to be applied to input data loaded from the dataset.
+* `preprocessing.yaml`: Defines the sequence of transformations to be applied to input data loaded from the datasets.
   * Required for **all commands**
 * `system.yaml`: Defines system-level settings for Weights & Biases and Firestore, such as the resolution of the data to be saved to the database.
   * Required for **all commands**